parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/end-of-life.md

   allowfullscreen>
 </iframe>
 </div>

+### Who to contact after the death of a loved one
+This can understandably be a very upsetting and disorientating time.
+It is helpful to know in advance who it would be helpful to contact when the time comes.
+These include the GP, the nursing home manager, or the nursing staff if it occurred in hospital.
+Also, the Palliative care or Parkinson’s nurse will be able to offer support and advice.
+You may also like to contact the leader of your faith organisation e.g. priest, rabbi or minister.
+They can help you to find a funeral director, who will be able to advise further.

 ### Practical tasks
 After the death of someone there are a number of tasks that will need to be completed.